LemoFoundationLtd/lemo-core-sdk/README.md

 ```
 lemo.account.isTempAddress(address)
 ```
-True if the current address is a temporary account
+True if the specific address is a temporary account

 ##### Parameters
 1. `string` - Asset ID